cemutku/application-load-balancing-example/README.md

 This project demonstrates a secure, production-style application load balancing setup using:

-- 🔹 ASP.NET Core Web APIs (Service A and B)
+- 🔹 .NET Web APIs (Service A and B)
 - 🔹 NGINX as a reverse proxy and HTTPS terminator
 - 🔹 Docker Compose for orchestration
 - 🔹 HTTPS via self-signed TLS certificates
 - 🔹 Health checks and logging
+- 🔹 Circuit breaker and retry

 ---